pvdcamme/Ping-the-world/README.md

 - `./pinger <start addrress> <amount of hosts to ping>`
 - `./test: no arguments runs the test-code.
 Best run on a slightly faster machine than raspberry pi.`

+Use `keep_looping.py` For most practical cases.
+This script splits the address space in smaller, manageable batches.
+  - `python3 keep_looping.py the_result.txt`